below/dARC-Secrets/README.md

 Looking very closely, there is not exactly a `retain` here either.
 When we examine the assembly for the code, we can see that actually a function `\_objc\_retainAutoreleasedReturnValue` is being called.
 Now, "Retain Autoreleased Return Value" is a curious name unlike anything we have seen outside of ARC code, It is well worth looking into.

-We find interesting information about this in the Objective-C runtime, which is luckily open source, specifically in the file [objc-arr.mm](http://www.opensource.apple.com/source/objc4/objc4-493.11/runtime/objc-arr.mm "objc-arr.mm"):
+We find interesting information about this in the Objective-C runtime, which luckily is open source, specifically in the file [objc-arr.mm](http://www.opensource.apple.com/source/objc4/objc4-493.11/runtime/objc-arr.mm "objc-arr.mm"):

 >  The caller and callee cooperate to keep the returned object  out of the autorelease pool.

 So what ARC tries to do to improve performance, is actually to avoid putting things into the autorelease pool (ARP).
 It does so by putting little hints into the code:

-The callee (i.e. the method being called) uses the function `objc\_autoreleaseReturnValue()` to examine the caller's instructions immediately following the return.
+The callee (i.e. the method being called) uses the function `objc\_autoreleaseReturnValue()` to examine the instruction at the return address.
 If they call `objc\_autoreleaseReturnValue` (which is actually indicated by the assembly NOP `mov	r7, r7`), then the callee does not send `autorelease` to the returned object, but instead stores the result in thread-local storage.

 As we have seen, the caller calls `objc\_retainAutoreleasedReturnValue`, which checks if the returned value is the same as in the thread-local storage.
 If it is, then the value is used directly, completely bypassing the autorelease pool.
 If it is _not_ then `objc_retain` is called, which is exactly what has happend in our case.